Universities are full of acronyms and jargon, Massey is no different. Here’s a few we use at the College of Creative Arts.

 The last three digits start with the level of the course.
 For example: 213.150 Painting, is a Fine Arts course (213) at 100-level (1).
 222.215 Brand Communication, is a Visual Communication Design course (222) at 200-level (2).

 Brief — Also called an Assignment Brief.
 This tells you what you have to do for an assessment task.

-Block 10 — The Museum Building (Fashion and Textiles)
+Block 10 – The Museum Building (Fashion, Textiles, Spatial and Postgraduate)

 Block 11 — James Coe Building (Industrial Design and Spatial)

 Block 12 — Te Ara Hihiko (Visual Communication Design)

 K Block — Across the road off Tasman Street, also known as K Town (Creative Media Production and Music)

 Block 1 — Te Whare Pukaka – Staff space

 Need help?
 Contact Academic Advice.
 Our team of Academic Advisers can help you with completing your enrolment, selecting your programme, planning your courses and more.